patofoto/Demon_Klipper_Essentials_Unified/README.md

 You will need to edit your slicer's `Start G-code` & `End G-code` boxes to get the `PRINT_START` macro to work correctly.

-# Here's how you do it...!
+# Here's how you do it...

 ## Stuff you need to install BEFORE these macros can work - DO NOT SKIP THIS!